 If you are a student at the University of North Georgia, you should be much more worried about being stopped for a DUI in Dahlonega or receiving a Minor in Possession of Alcohol in Georgia than if you are a student at another school in Georgia.

 Here are some tips to avoid an arrest in my favorite college mountain town:

-- Uber & Lyft: When I was in school at UNG, Uber did not exist.
-We had to rely on friends as DDs and many times “friends” were unreliable.
-Take advantage of ridesharing services.
+- Uber & Lyft: Take advantage of ride sharing services.
 A $10 fare on a college budget may not sound appealing, but an Uber ride is much less expensive than the legal fees of a Lumpkin County DUI Lawyer and fines associated with a Lumpkin County DUI Arrest.
 Hiring a Dahlonega DUI Lawyer is outside the budget for most students and will require most UNG students to contact their parents.

 If you have been arrested for DUI, do not mistakenly believe a DUI will come off your record in a few years.
 A conviction for driving under the influence will remain on your criminal record for life.
 As a young student looking to enter the professional work force or the military after college, keeping your criminal record clean is essential.
 The only thing you want to follow you after college is your amazing memories and a diploma, not a terrible mistake that led to a conviction.

 Whether your case is pending in Dahlonega Municipal Court or the Lumpkin County Probate Court, there are alternatives to having a lifetime criminal record.
 Do not assume you can handle your ticket or arrest on your own.
 You need the help of a Lumpkin County Criminal Defense Attorney.